node-hid/node-hid/README.md

 The `device` variable will contain a handle to the device.
 If an error occurs opening the device, an exception will be thrown.

+A `node-hid` device is an `EventEmitter`.
+While it shares some method names and usage patterns with `Readable` and `Writable` streams, it is not a stream and the semantics vary.
+For example, `device.write` does not take encoding or callback args and `device.pause` does not do the same thing as `readable.pause`.
+There is also no `pipe` method.

 ### Picking a device from the device list
 If you need to filter down the `HID.devices()` list, you can use standard Javascript array techniques: